Last Updated: 5/19/22 | May 19th, 2022

 I read many different kinds of books.
 It’s not all travel.
 Last month, I shared some of my recent favorite travel books.
 This month, I wanted to share the non-travel books that have had the most impact on my life and feel have made me a better person.
 These created paradigm shifts in my thinking.
 They just made me go “Ohh damn!”
-They got to interested in new ideas, literature, personal development, and so much more.

 If you’re looking to improve your life, change a habit, expand your mind, or just want something interesting to read, here are twelve of the most influential books in my life: